 PSA also mentions that an authentic PSA label should be somewhat visible when holding the card up to light at close-range, looking through the back of the label.

-As you can see in my example below, you can’t see every single letter, but you can definitely make out most of the wording.
+As you can see in my example, you can’t see every single letter, but you can definitely make out most of the wording.
 The idea here is that another label is placed on top of the authentic label, it might make seeing through from the back much tougher.
 Thus, you’ll also want to ensure the label you’re seeing is in fact tha label presented on the front.

 5. Check Slab Flexibility